Sports Series: Yoga For Baseball Players – Chicks Love the Long Ball, Right!

 Here are a few common poses for baseball players to get your started.

 Forward fold yoga pose is a simple, but great way to prepare your hips, lower back, and legs for a game.
 If you are someone prone to tightness in your hamstrings, this is an especially helpful stretch.
-Multiple variations of this pose exist in yoga, like the seated-forward fold or Paschimottanasana, done simply seated on the going.
+Multiple variations of this pose exist in yoga, like the seated-forward fold or Paschimottanasana, done simply seated on the ground instead of standing.

 1. Begin with your legs/feet about shoulder-width apart.
 You can also try this with your legs together, making the stretch slightly more difficult.